 Attain the knowledge to support assessment learning.
 You’ll gain awareness for assessment strategies to promote learning and support learners to review their learning strategies and achievements.
 You’ll also recognise the importance of working with teachers to review assessments for learning processes and outcomes.

 This unit is vital to people working with children or young people in a range of learning environments.
-You’ll consider your own personal development, reflective practice and performance evaluation.
+You’ll consider your own personal development, reflective practice and performance evaluation, which is fundamental to this role.

 You will have access to your personal tutor, via email and telephone, who will mark your assignments and guide you through the course.
 In addition, you will be supplied with a comprehensive Study Guide which will help you through the study and assessment process.
 Your personal tutor will be highly experienced in their subject area and qualified to teach.